Refresh Rate Test

 Does this show if my high refresh rate is actually enabled?

 Yes.
-If you set 144Hz in your OS but this reads ~60, the display, cable, or graphics setting is not actually running at the higher rate.
+If you set 144Hz in your OS but this reads ~60, the display, cable, or graphics setting isn't actually running at the higher rate.

 Is this refresh rate test free?